What is Balance Sheet?

 These are the steps that can help you read Balance Sheets –

 - The first thing is really the first thing.
 You need to know the balance sheet equation.
-We have already shared the equation.
 You need to see whether the total assets and total liabilities & total shareholders’ equity are equal.
+Assets = Liabilities + Equity

 - Then you will look at the current assets.
 These assets will give ideas about the liquidity of the company and where the company expects to liquidate the assets from.
 These assets can easily be converted into cash.

 - Then you should follow the non-current assets which include fixed assets and intangible assets (like patents etc.) as well.
 You need to find out the wear and tear (depreciation) and other expenses and whether they have been taken into account or not.
 Match it up with the income statement and cash flow statement to understand whether there is any loophole or not.

 - Then you need to learn about the liabilities of the company.
 They can be both current and non-current.
 Current liabilities are items which can be dealt quickly and the keyword for it is “short term”.
 In the case of non-current liabilities, it takes longer for the firm to pay off which includes long-term loan and other payables.

 - The last step is to look through the shareholders’ equity.
 Check out the retained earnings and compare it with a net profit.
 And you will get an idea about how much dividend is being paid (if any).